 Of course, there is a huge vegetarian community as well.
 With homeopaths and Buddhist communities, vegetarian food has to be somewhat available and accessible to the public.
 With tons of tofu and beans, being vegetarian isn’t impossible in the Vietnamese community, it’s just hard.

-- Add the soy sauce, lemon juice, garlic paste, and chili paste and mix.
+- Add the soy sauce and lime juice and mix.

 - Adjust if you like it saltier (more soy sauce), spicier (more chili paste), etc.